Sunereum-Labs/sunre-bond-simulator/README.md

 plt_insolvency # monte carl distribution of L1 and L2 solvency
-plt_insolvency_year # distribution of insolvency by weather year plt_insolvency_sdi # protocol involency by geographic portfolio diversification
+plt_insolvency_year # distribution of insolvency by weather year plt_insolvency_sdi # protocol insolvency by geographic portfolio diversification

 plt_claims # distribution of number of yearly claims plt_claims_year # distribution of claims by weather year